Second Ward March 2019 E-newsletter

 regional policy-making body, planning agency, key partner with the City

-government and provider of transportation, park, waste water treatment,
+government and provider of transportation, park, wastewater treatment,

 planning and other services.
 I encourage people to reach out to Abdi include